GWR 633 Class: Modifications

 Nos.
-643 and 644 were fitted with condensing apparatus when built, for working on the Metropolitan Railway Widened Lines and this was added to some others in the 1890s.
-These were the first size-coupled engines to be accepted for the widened lines.
-From 1887 they were reboilered with Dean pattern boilers and the wheels were enlarged by 1 in by means of thicker tyres.
+643 and 644 were fitted with condensing apparatus when built, for working on the Metropolitan Railway's Widened Lines and this was added to some others in the 1890s.
+These were the first six-coupled engines to be accepted for the widened lines.
+From 1887 they were reboilered with Dean pattern boilers, and the wheels were enlarged by 1 in by means of thicker tyres.
 The class was reboilered again with Belpaire fireboxes (but not pannier tanks) between 1916 and 1925.
 633, 634, and all the others fitted with condensers were sent to the London Division and were cabless to work through then metropolitan tunnels.
 The ones not fitted with condensers were fitted with a cab and allocated to South Wales.

 Service

 They were intended for the Southern Division of the GWR.
 The condenser-fitted engines worked in the London area, others at Neath in South Wales.
-Withdrawal took place in 1928-34.
+Withdrawal took place from 1928 to 1934.